Technical Advisory

 Practical modernization steps

-Modernization proceeds in stages to manage risk and complexity:
+Modernization should proceed in stages to manage risk and complexity.

-• Stage 1: Pilot with a well-scoped cohort and a single retention objective to validate the autonomy model and orchestration pattern.
+• Stage 1: Pilot with a focused cohort and a single retention objective to validate the autonomy model and orchestration pattern.

 • Stage 2: Extend perception and action channels, increase channel diversity, and integrate with core CRM and support tooling.

-• Stage 3: Introduce a feature store and model governance, enabling both real-time scoring and offline training cycles.
+• Stage 3: Introduce a feature store and model governance for real-time scoring and offline training.

 • Stage 4: Scale across regions, enforce governance, and standardize deployment and monitoring processes for enterprise-wide consistency.